Alcohol Dehydration & BAC Estimator

 How does alcohol cause dehydration?

 Alcohol causes dehydration primarily through its diuretic effect, which means it increases urine production.
 It achieves this by suppressing the release of vasopressin (also known as antidiuretic hormone or ADH), a hormone that normally helps your body reabsorb water from the kidneys.
 Without ADH, your kidneys excrete more fluid than usual, leading to increased urination and subsequent fluid loss, contributing to dehydration and electrolyte imbalances.
-This can result in a fluid deficit of 10 mL per gram of alcohol consumed.
+This can result in a fluid deficit of approximately 10 mL per gram of alcohol consumed.

 What are the common symptoms of alcohol-induced dehydration?